Ken Thompson: 1970s

 Throughout the 1970s, Thompson and Ritchie collaborated on the Unix operating system; they were so prolific on Research Unix that Doug McIlroy later wrote, "The names of Ritchie and Thompson may safely be assumed to be attached to almost everything not otherwise attributed."
 In a 2011 interview, Thompson stated that the first versions of Unix were written by him, and that Ritchie began to advocate for the system and helped to develop it:

 Feedback from Thompson's Unix development was also instrumental in the development of the C programming language.
 Thompson would later say that the C language "grew up with one of the rewritings of the system and, as such, it became perfect for writing systems".

 In 1975, Thompson took a sabbatical from Bell Labs and went to his alma mater, UC Berkeley.
 There, he helped to install Version 6 Unix on a PDP-11/70.
 Unix at Berkeley would later become maintained as its own system, known as the Berkeley Software Distribution (BSD).

-In early 1976, Thompson wrote the initial version of Berkeley Pascal at the Computer Science Division, Department of Electrical Engineering and Computer Science, UC Berkeley (with extensive modifications and additions following later that year by William Joy, Charles Haley and faculty advisor Susan Graham).
+In early 1976, Thompson wrote the initial version of Berkeley Pascal at the Computer Science Division, Department of Electrical Engineering and Computer Science, UC Berkeley (with extensive modifications and additions following later that year by William Joy, Charles B. Haley and faculty advisor Susan Graham).

 Thompson wrote a chess-playing program called "chess" for the first version of Unix (1971).
 Later, along with Joseph Condon, Thompson created the hardware-assisted program Belle, a world champion chess computer.
 He also wrote programs for generating the complete enumeration of chess endings, known as endgame tablebases, for all 4, 5, and 6-piece endings, allowing chess-playing computer programs to make "perfect" moves once a position stored in them is reached.
 Later, with the help of chess endgame expert John Roycroft, Thompson distributed his first results on CD-ROM.
 In 2001, the ICGA Journal devoted almost an entire issue to Thompson's various contributions to computer chess.